scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 I do have _some_ fleeting thoughts that may be beneficial for anyone interested in Shape Up:

 - **Let Senior Engineers drive cool-down work.** This will decrease the potential wastage in efforts that don't have any legs to begin with.
-Yes, CQRS might work well but currently our `/do/the/thing` endpoint has slowed by 50% for no apparent reason!
+Yes, CQRS might work well but currently our `/do/the/thing` endpoint has slowed down by 50% for no apparent reason!
 - **Set expectations of quality.** ~~Engineers~~ People, often have the best intentions in mind.
 Juggling quality, speed, and delivery is complex.
 Engineers have to feel OK with cutting corners at times, knowing that it will be paid back at some point.
 Conversely, some definition of quality must be set.
-The default mindset should be "in X language/framework/library, it is recommended to do it X way."
+The default mindset should be "in X language/framework/library, it is recommended to do it Y way."
 Unless there truly is a constraint on quality, cutting corners should be a last resort.
 - **Testing must be included in the appetite.** However this may manifest in your team structure, if the feature is complete just at the cusp of consuming the appetite, then it is simply not done and should likely be halted.
 It should be OK to say "we've paused this as too many unforeseen issues cropped up."
 - **Your developer and testing workflow should be unified.** I don't have an answer on how to do this, but appetite fundamentally does not work if these two components aren't in unison.
 If your org only has Software Engineers and you validate through metrics and canaries, then this should be seamless.
 Alternatively, if you have a traditional Software Engineer/QA Engineer setup, then the interaction should not be disruptive.